fatihsarpkaya/L4S/custom-snippets/exp-analyze.md

-# Average the throughputs over all trials for each n_bdp
+# Average the throughputs over all trials for factor_x
 for xval, throughputs in relevant_data_tx0.items():
     relevant_data_tx0[xval] = np.mean(throughputs)